 Six Things to Know About the 2019 Novel Coronavirus

-It’s been just over a month since Chinese authorities reported the first case of a mysterious respiratory virus, with origins linked to a seafood and animal market in the large city of Wuhan in central China.
+It’s been just over two months since Chinese authorities reported the first case of a mysterious respiratory virus, with origins linked to a seafood and animal market in the large city of Wuhan in central China.
 In that short time, scientists and medical professionals around the world have worked at unprecedented speed to help halt its spread.

 While things are changing rapidly as we learn more, here’s what you should know and act on now.

 1. People in America are currently at tremendously low risk for infection.

 To date, only a few people within the United States have been confirmed to have the virus.
 Most had recently visited China or been in close contact with someone who had.
 While we know that person-to-person transmission is possible, current estimates indicate that this new coronavirus is less contagious than other viral infections, such as measles or chickenpox.